Debasishray19/aerophones-in-flatland/README.md

 # Aerophones In Flatland
+<br><b>About:</b>
+<br>The objective of this project is to build a new vocal tract model which could be as precise as 3D models in terms of formants position and also computationally lightweight.
+This might help in designing real-time or quasi real-time articulatory speech synthesis.
+Therefore, we are proposing a new vocal tract model (2.5D FDTD) which has been proven to be precise when compared with a realistic regular 3D FEM vocal tract model [6] and computationally much faster than the previous 2D vocal tract model [2].
+We are using finite difference time domain technique to design the acoustic wave solver.

 <br><b>References: </b>
 <br>[1] <a href ="https://dl.acm.org/citation.cfm?id=2767001">"Aerophones in flatland: Interactive Wave Simulation Of Wind Instruments"</a>  by Andrew Allen, Nikunj Raghuvansi.